-When I was little, I remember wanting to be a cartoonist just like my dad.
-He had a little studio in the basement of our 1940's brick ranch house.
+When I was a kid, I remember wanting to be a cartoonist just like my dad.
+He had a little studio in the basement of our 1940s brick ranch house.
 When he was working, I would quietly go downstairs and try to sneak up on him.
-He always knew I was there.
-Something about being an artist....specifically a cartoonist.......really appealed to me.
+(He always knew I was there.)
+Something about being a cartoonist really appealed to me.
 At first it was the kneaded erasers.
-I LOVED kneaded erasers before I even knew what they were for.
-To me it looked just like a little piece of Play-Doh.
-But when I found out it had a purpose......to ERASE things.......I couldn't wait until the day I was old enough to have my own.......presumably when my dad didn't feel there was any danger that I would eat it.
+I LOVED kneaded erasers!
+Before I even knew what they were for!
+They looked just like little pieces of Play-Doh.
+But when I found out they had a purpose...to ERASE things...I couldn't wait until the day I was old enough to have my own.
+Presumably when my dad didn't feel there was any danger that I would eat it.
 Which, as I remember, was when I turned 36.

 But there was something about art supplies that really got my attention.
-Paper, pencils, erasers. florescent desk lamps, electric pencil sharpeners, magic markers (hey, they're MAGIC, how can you NOT be intrigued?).......even today, when I go into any office supply or art store, I can get lost in there for hours.
+Paper, pencils, erasers. florescent desk lamps, electric pencil sharpeners, magic markers (hey, they're MAGIC, how can you NOT be intrigued?)
+Even today, when I go into any office supply or art store, I can get lost in there for hours.
 No, not because of my incredibly poor sense of direction, but because I feel at home in those places.
 At least I do until the manager asks me to buy something or leave.

 I also created and run a Facebook page to help the cats at West Milford Animal Shelter in NJ get some publicity.
 It's called The Real Cats at West Milford Animal Shelter.

 Most of my artwork revolves around animals in some way.
 This website is where you will find some samples of the artwork that I have created over the years, as well as a store where you can buy some cool things!
 Thank you for looking!